tsnellgrove/dark_castle3/doc/to_do.md

 	- implement carying capacity / container cappacity; Also carry restriction passages, etc..
 - DONE: make goblin hand contents examinable (e.g. Grimy Axe)

+Window:
+- would be need to have a Window class that allows burt to see what he can't take

 *** Roll up sleaves and fix Interpreter ***